-\mathscr{B} : Press to increase or decrease the fan speed.
+\$: Press to increase or decrease the fan speed.
 The fan speed setting appears on the main display.
-Pressing either button cancels automatic fan control and the fan is controlled manually.
+Pressing any airflow mode button cancels automatic fan control and the fan is controlled manually.
 Press AUTO to return to automatic operation.

-Air Delivery Mode Controls : Press any combination of ", , , , or , , or , o to change the direction of the airflow.
+Air Delivery Mode Controls : Press $\vec{}$ , $\vec{}$ , or $\vec{}$ to change the direction of the airflow.
+Any combination of the three buttons can be selected.
 The indicator light in the button will turn on.
-The current mode appears in the display screen.
-Pressing any of the three buttons cancels automatic air delivery control and the direction of the airflow is controlled manually.
+The current mode appears in the display.
+Pressing either button cancels automatic air delivery control and the direction of the airflow is controlled manually.
 Press AUTO to return to automatic operation.

-To change the current mode, select one or more of the following:
+To change the current mode, select one or more of the following modes: